Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 An outstanding, fragrant tree that wows - the Bay Laurel is second to none.
 Use the Sweet Bay Laurel (Laurus nobilis) Tree as an ornamental, or as a part of your cooking spice collection.
 This versatile, amazing little variety has an array of uses and can even be trained as a topiary.

 Even better?
-The Bay Laurel thrives in a container in growing zones 4 through 11.
+The Bay Laurel thrives in a container, too.
 Basically, this hardy evergreen shrub has the strength to match its good looks.
 Plus, it's known for its unique, refreshing fragrance and glossy, dark-green leaves that will add interest to your porch, patio, balcony or landscape.
 During the summer months, it produces small black fruit that attracts birds for a show of graceful wildlife.

 It's probably best known, however, as a favorite spice.
 Chances are that you have a spaghetti recipe that includes bay leaves.
 Fresh or dried Bay Laurel leaves can be used as a cooking spice and are often added to traditional Mediterranean dishes such as soups, stews and fish dishes.
 Their mild flavor enhances the taste of vegetables, meat, and poultry, with dried leaves retaining their flavor for several months.